aragorn87/udacity_p7_d3_titanic/README.md

 # Summary

 The data set has been extensively used by data analysts to build predictive models on the survivability of passengers.
-The visualization intends to help the reader analyze the distibution of passengers across key variables like gender, age, and passenger class.
-The interactivty feature around double clicking on passengers travelling together (having the same ticket number) helps the reader identify the relations between the co-travellers (parent-child, spouse, siblings, matrons, etc) and make assumptions on why some people survived and others didn't.
-The visualization can be veiwed [here](http://bl.ocks.org/aragorn87/raw/03e01fd46d488015ba072fda0476690b/)
+The visualization intends to help the reader analyze the distribution of passengers across key variables like gender, age, and passenger class.
+The interactivity feature around double clicking on passengers travelling together (having the same ticket number) helps the reader identify the relations between the co-travelers (parent-child, spouse, siblings, matrons, etc.) and make assumptions on why some people survived and others didn't.
+The visualization can be viewed [here](http://bl.ocks.org/aragorn87/raw/03e01fd46d488015ba072fda0476690b/)

+# Key Themes

+The visual aids the reader to quickly identify the key criterion which had an implied relation with the chances of survival.
+Gender and Passenger Class have been clearly demarcated to show that 'females' and first class passengers had higher rates of survival.
+Also, using the interactivity of the visual, one can build a hypotheses on the chances of survival of passengers if they were traveling in a group.
+(DISCLAIMER: the data is a subset of the total list of passengers and might not be able to capture the trend appropriately for all passengers.
+However, this is a prototype to help data modelers build hypotheses basis this important variable.)

 # Design